asash/bert4rec_repro/README.md

 ## Expected BERT4Rec results on Standard datasets
 We hope our work becomes a resource for verifying expected BERT4Rec results.
-When you use BERT4Rec as a baseline, the numbers you should expect are
+When you use BERT4Rec as a baseline, the numbers you should expect are as follows:

 ### Recall@10 (also known as HIT@10)
 |Dataset       |Uniformly Sampled, 100 negatives|Popularity sampled, 100 negatives| Unsampled |